 - Write to the Town Council and ask council members to turn down Amazon’s special use permit.
 If you live in Town, be sure to reach out directly to the Town Council representative who covers your Ward.

 - Speak up at “citizen’s time” at the beginning of Warrenton Town Council meetings.
-Town Council meetings typically occur the 2nd Tuesday of every month.
+Town Council meetings typically occur on the 2nd Tuesday of every month.
 Elected officials take notice of an issue when they see new faces and large numbers.
-During citizen’s time, local residents are allowed up to three minutes to speak to issues that are not on the agenda for the meeting.
+During citizen’s time and public hearings, local residents are allowed up to three minutes to speak to issues that are not on the agenda for the meeting.

 - Reach out to the Fauquier County Board of Supervisors.
 Write to email@example.com and urge them to push back against this short-sighted project in any way they can.